sankalp7654/ETHIndia-2.0/README.md

-# Real State Tokenizer - ETHIndia 2.0
+# Real Estate Land Tokenizer - ETHIndia 2.0
 This application was developed in ETHIndia 2.0 hackathon in 36 hours.

 ### Setup